Voice Disorders

 West Shore ENT & Allergy

-Otolaryngology & Allergy Specialists located in Norton Shores, Muskegon, Grand Haven, Fremont, & Ludington, MI
+Otolaryngology & Allergy Specialists located in Norton Shores, Muskegon, Grand Haven & Fremont, MI

 Loudly cheering for your team often causes a temporary voice disorder — hoarseness.
 But if you develop a voice problem lasting longer than two weeks, it’s a sign of vocal cord problems that should be looked at by the doctors at West Shore ENT & Allergy.
-To get expert voice care, call one of the offices in Norton Shores, Grand Haven, Fremont, Ludington, and Muskegon, Michigan, or schedule an appointment online today.
+To get expert voice care, call one of the offices in Norton Shores, Grand Haven, Fremont, and Muskegon, Michigan, or schedule an appointment online today.

 Voice Disorders Q & A